-DJ software and hardware equipment that controls it, has been one of the most significant things that happen in the DJ scene the last few years.
+DJ software and hardware equipment that controls it, has been one of the most significant things that happen in the DJ scene in the last few years.

 High-end DJ controllers like those in our list are for DJs who are quite a while in the scene and make a living out of it.
-If you are a beginner I would suggest you take a good look at The best DJ controllers under $400.
+If you are a beginner I would suggest you take a good look at the best DJ controllers under $400.